List of Punisher supporting characters: Cristu Bulat

 Cristu Bulat was a character in Marvel Comics.
 He first appeared in The Punisher vol. 6 #25.
 He was a Romanian criminal specializing in brothels where East European abductees are forced into prostitution.
-Son of notorious Yugoslav Wars freedom fighter & crime boss Tiberiu Bulat.
+Son of notorious Yugoslav Wars freedom fighter and crime boss Tiberiu Bulat.
 He was eviscerated alive by the Punisher for information.

 Cristu Bulat in other media

-Cristu Bulat appears in Punisher: War Zone portrayed by David Vadim.
-He is a rival gangster to the Cesares which is taken over Jigsaw.
-Cristu planned to import biological weapons into the states which Jigsaw planned to buy from him.
-Later upon doing so, Jigsaw sells Cristu out to the Feds and he is arrested.
+Cristu Bulat appears in Punisher: War Zone, portrayed by David Vadim.
+This version is a rival of the Cesare crime family.
+While attempting to smuggle biological weapons into the U.S., he is sold out by Jigsaw and arrested by the authorities.